algorandfoundation/xGov/Proposals/xgov-167.md

 -   Michael Simpson
 -   AJ Milne

-Team and advisor backgrounds are available [here](https://www.meld.gold/about).
+Team and advisor backgrounds are available here: https://www.meld.gold/about

 ## Experience with Algorand